-There was no record in 2015 of material or extraordinary risks aside from those already listed in the Management Report and Annual Financial Statements Report, and, in all cases, without compromising the integrity of the results, strategic objectives or assets.
+There was no record in 2016 of material or extraordinary risks aside from those already listed in the management report and annual financial statements report.
+In any case, there is no record of risks compromising the integrity of the results, strategic objectives or assets of the Company.

-The circumstances engendering occurrences were inherent to business development and the economic juncture.
-The mitigation and control systems in the different areas have been operating properly, and the inherent risks did not cause significant incidents in the organization during the last year.
+The circumstances that, as the case may be, have brought about the occurrence of such risks are inherent to the carrying out of the business, market environment and economic juncture, and the mitigation and control systems set up in the different areas have worked appropriately, and the risks inherent thereto generated no significant incidents in the organization during the last year.